paulanunes85/GitHub-Copilot-Hands-On-pt-br/labs.md

 what is the latest Kubernetes version?
 ```

-7. Notice that it identifies the latest version as 1.22 as of September 2021.
+7. Notice that it identifies the latest version as 1.28 as of October 2023.
 This highlights the out-of-date issue with the LLM.

 ![Answer to latest K8s version](./images/cdd122.png?raw=true "Answer to latest K8s version")

+However, GitHub Copilot has evovled to realize that the cuurent model may not have the absolute latest information.
+So, the response may include a link to the Kubernetes release page: https://github.com/kubernetes/kubernetes/releases.
+This is an example of how Copilot can help you find the most up-to-date information.
+Go to that page and see what the latest version is.

 8. Let's have Copilot generate some code to work with Kubernetes through the API.
 In the chat interface, enter the following.